HST Cycle 29 Anonymous Proposal Reviews

 The Review Process for Cycle 29

 As in past cycles, proposers submit their proposals through APT.
 However, the PDF attachment that is uploaded containing the scientific and technical justifications must be anonymized following the guidelines below.
 Additionally, proposers must submit, via the Astronomer's Proposal Tool, a separate section titled "Team Expertise and Background."
-The review panels (and the TAC) will conduct their review without seeing any of the names associated with the proposal, and without seeing the information in the "Team Expertise and Background" section.
+The review panels (and the Executive Committee) will conduct their review without seeing any of the names associated with the proposal, and without seeing the information in the "Team Expertise and Background" section.
 The panels will discuss the proposals and generate a final ranked list of proposals that are recommended for selection.
-In addition to the Panel Chair, each review panel (including the TAC) will have a full-time "Leveler" present in the room during all panel discussions.
+In addition to the Panel Chair, each review panel (including the Executive Committee) will have a full-time "Leveler" present in the room during all panel discussions.
 The job of the Leveler is to ensure that discussions remain focused on the scientific merit of the proposal.

 Once the ranked list is set, the panels will be given access to the "Team Expertise and Background" information associated with each proposal recommended for implementation.
 At this point, proposals may only be flagged for downgrade, where a downgrade would result in a non-selection of the proposal.
 Proposals may not be upgraded once the identity of the team is known.
 This flag, assigned by majority vote of the panel, should only be used in the most extreme circumstances of a team being clearly unqualified to undertake the work proposed.
 Should a proposal be suggested for downgrade, both the Panel Chair and the Leveler will participate in the discussion about why this recommendation is necessary.
 A detailed description of the reason for the flag must be given.
 This flag will then be passed on to the STScI Director, along with the proposal's initial ranking, and a statement by the panel on the rationale for flagging the proposal.
 The Director will make the final decision, in consultation with appropriate personnel from STScI, including the Science Mission Office (SMO), HST Mission Office, ESA Office, and operations/scheduling staff.
 Finally, any proposals that are downgraded will have the reasons for downgrade passed on to the proposers.
 The same process will be applied to Large proposals by the TAC.